spatie/crawler/README.md

 public function finishedCrawling();
 ```

-### Filtering out certain Url's
+### Filtering certain url's

-You can tell the crawler not visit certain url's by passing using the `setCrawlProfile`-function.
+You can tell the crawler not to visit certain url's by passing using the `setCrawlProfile`-function.
 That function expects
 an objects that implements the `Spatie\Crawler\CrawlProfile`-interface:

 ```php